It’s almost inevitable. At some point in our professional life, we’ve been in pointless, monotonous, and unproductive meetings.

 As you create your agenda and schedule your talking points, determine how long you will discuss each topic and allocate your time accordingly.

 You can always use a time tracking app if you need extra help!
-If you need more tips like about how to end a meeting, read our blog and you’ll find all you need to stand out.
+If you need more tips about how to end a meeting, read our blog and you’ll find all you need to stand out.

 In the last few minutes take some time to discuss the next steps.
 Write down who’s responsible for carrying out each task and decide on the timeframe.